-Owner information sheet and consent form
+Owner information sheet

 You are being provided with this information because your cat is being treated for seizures (fits) by your vet.
 We are undertaking research into the causes of seizures of unknown origin in pet cats, with the aim of identifying new diagnostic tests and treatments.